 Oakhurst is in the southwest corner of Decatur, sandwiched between Agnes Scott College and the College Heights neighborhood to the east, East Lake to the south, and Kirkwood to the west.
 Our event is spread across the entire neighborhood, filling roughly one square mile.
 Our 2021 event area is shown here.

 What's new for 2023?

 Why can’t I choose my time to host or perform?

 Scheduling 150 or more performances across the neighborhood in balanced time slots, making sure crowds disperse at predictable intervals, and preventing conflicts with other performers nearby requires a lot of logistical calisthenics.
 We’ve learned the hard way that when registrations get bogged down in special requests it becomes exponentially more difficult.

-Instead, we ask that all participants — hosts and performers alike — simply clear their calendars for six hours and submit themselves to the benevolent forces of the greater good.
+Instead, we ask that all participants — hosts and performers alike — simply clear their calendars for the duration and submit themselves to the benevolent forces of the greater good.

 Why just one, one-hour performance per porch?

 There are certainly logistical benefits but, for the most part, it's because Porchfest is as much a community-building endeavor as it is a celebration of music.
 People constantly on the move, experiencing new facets of the neighborhood, is what it's all about.
 When people camp out all day at any one address it works against the underlying point of the event.
 We aim to be a shifting, ever-evolving carnival of interactions and experiences.
 Not a collection of distinct, day-long yard parties. #roamthehood

 Do the musicians get paid?